manadart/Enflow/README.md

 // Will be granted the salary raise. salaryRaiseWorflow.Execute(eligibleEmployee);

-// Will throw a BusinessRuleException. salaryRaiseWorflow.Execute(ineligibleEmployee);
+// Will throw a StateRuleException. salaryRaiseWorflow.Execute(ineligibleEmployee);

 // It is also possible to chain multiple workflows using the fluent API.